protobuf-net/protobuf-net/docs/nullwrappers.md

 # Support for `null` values and empty collections

-For many commaon scenarios, protobuf-net *just works* with null values; for example:
+For many common scenarios, protobuf-net *just works* with null values; for example:

 ``` c#
 [ProtoMember(5)]